-State law prohibits smoking or using tobacco products on all district-owned property and at school-related or school-sanctioned activities, on or off campus.
+State law prohibits smoking, using tobacco products, or e-cigarettes on all district-owned property and at school-related or school-sanctioned activities, on or off school property.
 This includes all buildings, playground areas, parking facilities, and facilities used for athletics and other activities.
-Drivers of district-owned vehicles are prohibited from smoking while inside the vehicle.
+Drivers of district-owned vehicles are prohibited from smoking, using tobacco products or e-cigarettes while inside the vehicle.
 Notices stating that smoking is prohibited by law and punishable by a fine are displayed in prominent places in all school buildings.